VikingDadMedic/assistantshub.ai/CONTRIBUTING.md

-# Contributing to Assistants Hub
+# Contributing to Roxie Hub

-First off, thank you for considering contributing to Assistants Hub!
-It's people like you that make Assistants Hub such a great tool.
+First off, thank you for considering contributing to Roxie Hub!
+It's people like you that make Roxie Hub such a great tool.
 We welcome contributions from everyone as part of our mission to democratize AI assistant development.
 Here are some guidelines that we ask contributors to follow to make the process as smooth as possible.

 ## Getting Started

 - Make sure you have a [GitHub account](https://github.com/signup/free).
 - Submit a ticket for your issue or feature request, assuming one does not already exist.
   - Clearly describe the issue, including steps to reproduce it.
-  - If it's a new feature, explain why you think it would be a good addition to Assistants Hub.
+  - If it's a new feature, explain why you think it would be a good addition to Roxie Hub.
 - Fork the repository on GitHub.

 ## Making Changes